YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 Aims to restore the science fiction elements that were present in previous versions of Dark Days Ahead, and expand upon them.

+## Questions?
+Look below first!

 ### Will this suite have more mods in the future?
 Probably, yeah!
 Though it depends a lot on how much I end up making out of this.
-Currently "Core" and "Magic" are the only ones planned, but I've had ideas for other possibilities.
+Currently, "Core" is the only mod in development, but I've also had ideas for a Magiclysm expansion as well.

 ### Is the suite compatible with other major mods?
 Compatibility with other big mods is best effort and not guaranteed, if there is an incompatibility and it is a simple fix, I will fix it, otherwise, that mod may simply be incompatible.